TakeJoshyy/Roguemon/README.md

 N/A | Shell Bell is banned if your BST is 500 or higher. | Shell Bell is banned if your BST is 500 or higher.
 N/A | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced | Beds, Healing spaces, and Nurse Trainers cannot be used/fought unless otherwise stated or forced
 N/A | 5 random segments will be Cursed, applying negative effects to you while you are in that segment. | 5 random segments will be Cursed, applying negative effects to you while you are in that segment.
+N/A | N/A | Draining Kiss is banned
+N/A | Compound Eyes + Any Sleep move is banned. | Compound Eyes + Any Sleep move is  banned.
-N/A | N/A | All Rival Fights must be completed at end of previous segment, or before next segment (player choice) N/A | N/A | Draining Kiss is banned
+N/A | N/A | All Rival Fights must be completed at end of previous segment, or before next segment (player choice)
-N/A | N/A | Compound Eyes + Any Sleep move is  banned.

 ---